 If you choose to work with me, our sessions will be tailored to what you bring.
 There may be more exploration of what matters to you, or more attention to practical ways of achieving your goals.
 Normally there has to be a bit of both, as changes need a solid foundation of self-knowledge and authentic values to be lasting.

 I see the process as a reflective dialogue in which we are both committed to investigating things with curiosity.
-For my part, I will really listen to your story and do what I can to help you to:
+On my part, I will ask questions, invite reflection and sometimes gently challenge you.
+Of course, ultimately you are the judge of whether any observations I offer make sense to you.

 ‘Begin taking action now, while being neurotic or imperfect, or a procrastinator or unhealthy or lazy or any other label by which you inaccurately describe yourself.
 Go ahead and be the best imperfect person you can be and get started on those things you want to accomplish before you die.’
 (Shoma Morita)